camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

     docker-compose exec tilecloudchain generate_controller --help

-Before start a tile generation on S3 measure the cost:
+Before starting a tile generation on S3, measure the cost:

 .. prompt:: bash

     docker-compose exec tilecloudchain generate_controller --cost

-If you setup all the default options you can generate the tiles by using the command:
+If you setup all the default options, you can generate the tiles by using the command:

 .. prompt:: bash